easttennesseecc-star/Q-Top-Dog-IDE/PROFESSIONAL_LAUNCH_SUCCESS.md

 ## Installation Complete ✅

-Your Q-IDE installation is now:
+Your Top Dog installation is now:

 - ✅ **Professional** - Launches like a real Windows app
 - ✅ **Reliable** - Progress indicators and verification